 Keyword.io is an amazing tool for keyword research, especially for uncovering long-tail keyword ideas for your business services.
 And, It’s completely FREE.

-With this tool, you can easily find keyword for various search engines, like Google, Bing etc. (including YouTube) and e-commerce sites.
+With this tool, you can easily find keywords for various search engines, like Google, Bing, etc. (including YouTube) and e-commerce sites.

 On-Page SEO Techniques

 OK, so by now, you have got a keyword in your mind.
 You may have written a great piece of content as well.
 Now, you want to optimize the page so that Google gives that page a place on the first page of the search results.